 FareHarbor profile: A profile created for your company within fareharbor.com, which includes custom images, activity descriptions, social media links, and a full booking process for all of your items.
 A FareHarbor profile is by default created for every company, so even if you primarily use your own website for online bookings, your FareHarbor profile will operate as a “backup” location where customers can book your activities.

 Headline: A note displayed next to the name of your item on your calendar.
 A headline can be public, which is visible to anyone viewing your availability calendar (including online customers), or private, which is only visible to logged-in users on your Dashboard.

 - Example of a public headline: A “Special weekend rate!” headline on your weekend availabilities, to encourage customers to book online.

 - Example of a private headline: A “Bad weather expected” headline, to remind your staff to prepare accordingly on a specific day.

 Invoice: An itemized bill for goods sold or services provided paid between you and an affiliate.
 When invoices are receivable, you are the “Remit To” company and are owed money.
 When invoices are payable, you are the “Billed To” company and owe money.
-You can view your invoices by navigating to Reports > Invoices.
+You can generate and view your invoices by navigating to Reports > Invoices.